-Admission is open to students with undergraduate Baccalaureate degrees not only in the field of Materials Engineering but also in other engineering and science fields.
+Admission is open to students with undergraduate Baccalaureate Degrees not only in the fields of Materials Engineering but also in other engineering and science fields.
 Students are encouraged to apply early in the fall term.
 Admission is based upon prior performance and projected success as indicated by undergraduate scholastic performance, industrial work experience, and recommendations from those most familiar with the student’s record.
 Admission is based on the entire application package.
 Please pay close attention to detail as you apply to ensure that you will present yourself well.

 The following list is an outline of important dates and documents required:

 - Deadline—December 15 for full consideration completed application packages should be received by the deadline.
 Generally, no spring or summer admission.

 - Transcripts—all transcripts need to be official documents.
 Please also upload a diploma if your final transcript does not indicate the degree is awarded.